 - reserve of dragoons, under the Duc de Chevreuse: 16 sqns

 - artillery under M. Pelletier: 3 bns

-- Chabot's corps: 6 sqns of Turpin Hussards, Légion Royale, Volontaires de Flandres, Volontaires de Hainaut, Volontaires Étrangers, Volontaires de Dauphiné, Volontaires de Haller, Fischer's corps
+- Chabot's Corps: 6 sqns of Turpin Hussards, Légion Royale, Volontaires de Flandre, Volontaires du Hainaut, Volontaires Étrangers, Volontaires du Dauphiné, Volontaires de Haller, Chasseurs de Fischer

 N.B.: the Gendarmerie de France was so depleted that each squadron counted about 120 men.